DarkKronicle/pure-nushell-bible/README.md

 The contents of this book provide a reference for solving problems encountered when writing programs and scripts in `bash`.
 Examples are in function formats showcasing how to incorporate these solutions into code.

+### Nushell Foreword

+Nushell has a lot of built-in functionality that makes manipulating data really easy.
+Data structure types, typed inputs and outputs, and easy to remember function names.
+Nushell sets itself apart as a scripting language because of all of this functional utility.

+Bash is super important and nushell will not be able to fully replace it.
+The main point of writing these nushell alternatives to the bash functions is to show the strengths of nushell and where bash can fall short.
+Also, hopefully this convinces someone that they should try out nushell as a scripting language or shell.
+It's an incredibly powerful tool you can have at your fingurtips.

 <!-- CHAPTER END -->

 <!-- CHAPTER START -->